tobiaswaldvogel/selinux-policy/doc/netpacket.md

 network interfaces, ip addresses, and port numbers using the `iptables` and `nft` commands if the kernel supports `secmark` and if the respective commands are built with `secmark` support.
-Packets are labeled as they flow into system.
-Packet labels do not traverse networks.
+Packets are labeled as they flow into system and do not traverse networks.

 For a `nft` `secmark` example see:
 <https://git.netfilter.org/nftables/plain/files/examples/secmark.nft>